pmem/ndctl/README.md

 `git clone -b libnvdimm-for-next git://git.kernel.org/pub/scm/linux/kernel/git/nvdimm/nvdimm.git`

-2. Configure the kernel to make some memory available to CMA (contiguous memory allocator).
+2. Skip to step 3 if the kernel version is >= v4.8.
+Otherwise, for kernel versions < v4.8, configure the kernel to make some memory available to CMA (contiguous memory allocator).
 This will be used to emulate DAX.
 `CONFIG_DMA_CMA=y`
 `CONFIG_CMA_SIZE_MBYTES=200`
 **or**
 `cma=200M` on the kernel command line.

-3. Compile all components of the libnvdimm sub-system as modules:
+3. Compile the libnvdimm sub-system as a module, make sure "zone device" memory is enabled, and enable the btt, pfn, and dax features of the
+   sub-system:
+`CONFIG_ZONE_DEVICE=y`
 `CONFIG_LIBNVDIMM=m`
 `CONFIG_BLK_DEV_PMEM=m`
 `CONFIG_ND_BLK=m`
-`CONFIG_ND_BTT=m`
+`CONFIG_BTT=y`
+`CONFIG_NVDIMM_PFN=y`
+`CONFIG_NVDIMM_DAX=y`

 4. Build and install the unit test enabled libnvdimm modules in the following order.
 The unit test modules need to be in place prior to